 A complete description of the model following the Overview, Design concepts, and Details (ODD) protocol (Grimm et al., 2006, 2010) is provided in Appendix B.

-Our lynx spatially-explicit individual-based model is made of four components (Fig. A.1).
+Our lynx spatially-explicit individual-based model is made of four components (main text, Fig. 2).
 The first component represents the impact of road network on lynx survival via predicted collision probabilities.
 The second component represents the impact of land cover on lynx space use with the definition of different lynx habitat types.
 These first two components are spatial layers influencing the behavioral rules followed by simulated lynx individuals.
-The third component represents the initial lynx populations made of lynx individual’s location and characteristics used to launch the SE-IBM.
+The third component represents the initial lynx populations made of lynx individual’s locations and characteristics used to launch the SE-IBM.
 The fourth component details all SE-IBM rules including lynx demography, dispersal movement and establishment.